 If you were enrolled in the retirement plan, you have the option to have your vested account balance remain in the plan or take a distribution or rollover at any time after termination.
 Questions concering withdrawal of funds or retirement income should be directed to the vendor in which you have a USNH account, Fidelity Investments and/or TIAA-CREF.

 Note: Contributions made on a tax deferred basis, which you withdraw, will be considered taxable income in the year they are received and, if you are younger than 59 1/2 years of age, the amount will be subject to a tax penalty.

 Operating Staff Retirement Program

-Operating Staff who were enrolled in the Operating Staff Retirement Program may receive their benefit beginning at age 62.
+Operating Staff who were enrolled in the Operating Staff (OS) Retirement Program may receive their benefit beginning at age 62.
 Contact the USNH Benefits Office: 862-0930.

 If employment termination occurs during a semester, you are responsible for payment of a pro rated tuition charge if you, your spouse and/or dependent are utilizing the tuition benefits.

 When you retire or terminate employment from the University under normal conditions, exempt staff (PAT, EE, PA, AA) will be paid the balance of accrued vacation up to a 30 day maximum.
 Non-exempt staff (OS) shall be paid for all unused Earned Time.